 Granola is a food group I eat often.
-I eat it most days sprinkled on yogurt and I like to snack on it throughout the day.
+I eat it most days sprinkled on yogurt or I sometimes just snack on it throughout the day.

 I have all the ingredients at home already - and I know exactly what is going into it.
 I don't bother much with calories or points or sugar content.
 What matters to me is that I am putting in whole ingredients that support a healthy diet and make choices based on that.